Historic pub on market for £899,950

 - Credit: Archant

-A couple who vowed not to "stack chips on a tile" as part of their menu have put their historic inn in north Norfolk on the market.
+A historic inn in north Norfolk has been put on the market.

-Carsten Lund and Susan Sands took over the Lifeboat Inn in Wells-next-the-Sea in 2015 after running the Carpenter's Arms at Wighton.
+Carsten Lund and Susan Sands took over the running of the Lifeboat Inn in Wells-next-the-Sea in 2015.
+They had previously run the Carpenter's Arms at Wighton.

 When they took over the 11 bedroom Grade II listed property, they vowed to make it a good old fashioned local pub with a Danish flavour because of Mr Lund's roots.